 E-cigarette batteries are so volatile (and their ingredients so toxic) that earlier this year the FDA began regulating the vaping industry.
 The agency hopes that, by taking a closer look at what is going into these devices, it can curb calamities such as Mr. Lauria’s.

-How You Can Hold Vape Companies Accountable
+Hold Vape Companies Accountable

 The myriad explosions and other health hazards associated with vaping have generated a flood of e-cigarette lawsuits against manufacturers and retailers.

 Our attorneys are now pursuing lawsuits against e-cigarette companies in the hope that we can combat this rising public health crisis.
 Through legal action, we will obtain relief for these victims and hold e-cig companies accountable for their negligence.